rela82me/shiny-encounter-simulation/README.md

 ## How It Works

-The project is split into several Python scripts:
+The project is driven by `simulator.py`, the main simulation engine.

-1.  **`pokeapi.py` (Primary Data Generation)**: This is a comprehensive script that connects to the PokéAPI, fetches detailed data for every Pokémon (stats, types, Pokédex entries, evolution info, etc.), and saves it into a clean `pokedex_full_dataset.csv`.
-This is the recommended source for the most complete data.

-2.  **`makejsonlist.py` (Data Preparation)**: This is a legacy utility that reads from a raw `Stats.csv` file and generates the `pokedex.json` file used by the simulator.

-3.  **`shiny.py` (The Simulator)**:
-    - On startup, it looks for `checkpoint.json` to resume a previous run.
+1.  **Data Source**: The simulator loads Pokémon data, including Base Stats and Catch Rates, from the `Pokemon Stats.xlsx` file.
+A utility script, `pokeapi.py`, is also included to generate a more comprehensive dataset from the PokéAPI if needed.

+2.  **Interactive Setup**: When you run `simulator.py`, it first checks for a `run_registry.json`.

-    - If no checkpoint is found, it starts a new simulation.
+    - If existing runs are found, it prompts you to either resume a previous run or start a new one.
+    - For new runs, it guides you through setting a name, shiny rate, and catch mode.

+3.  **Simulation Loop**:
+    - The script loads the state from a `checkpoint.json` file if resuming, or starts fresh.
+    - It enters a high-speed loop, simulating one encounter at a time based on weighted probabilities.
-    - The main loop runs until a shiny version of every Pokémon has been successfully caught, simulating encounters, shiny checks, and catch attempts.
+    - The simulation continues until a shiny version of every Pokémon in the dataset has been successfully caught.

 ## How to Run

-1.  **Install Dependencies**: Ensure you have the required Python libraries.
+1.  **Install Dependencies**: Ensure you have Pandas and Openpyxl installed.

     ```bash
-    pip install pandas requests tqdm
+    pip install pandas openpyxl
     ```

-2.  **(Optional but Recommended) Generate Full Pokémon Dataset**:

-    ```bash
-    python pokeapi.py
-    ```
+2.  **Prepare Data**: Make sure the `Pokemon Stats.xlsx` file is in the same directory as the script.

 3.  **Run the Simulation**:

     ```bash
-    python shiny.py
+    python simulator.py
     ```

-    - To start a fresh simulation, delete the `checkpoint.json` file.
+4.  **Follow the Prompts**: Use the interactive menu to resume a previous run or configure and start a new one.

-4.  **Stop the Simulation**: To stop early, press **`Ctrl+C`**.
-The script will save a final checkpoint and generate the report files with the progress so far.
+5.  **Stop the Simulation**: To stop early, press **`Ctrl+C`**.
+The script will perform a final save of its checkpoint and generate reports with the progress so far.

 ---